 At Dealstruck, while your social media presence helps us verify the existence of your business, it doesn’t currently have a direct impact on how we evaluate your creditworthiness.
 As we continue to refine our loan approval process, however, we may assess how this information may be leveraged to structure loan offers.

-So the moral of the story is this: if you are a small business owner seeking capital, be sure you are aware of your social media presence.
+If you are a small business owner seeking capital, be sure you are aware of your social media presence.
 It could help you in more ways than just gaining PR and customer support.